ZracheSs-xyZ/QrCodeBot-xyZ/README.md

 - If you want to use it with Ethereum information instead:

-In submitSignaure function, it should say :
+In submitSignaure function, change "mainnet":"ronin" to "mainnet":"ethereuem"
-"mainnet":"ethereuem"
-instead of:
-"mainnet":"ronin"

 # Setup
 1. Run Ubuntu on AWS ec2 instance